 Guest Blogger Travis Barnes – Life on the Line

 Travis Barnes lives in central Victoria with his wife and two daughters.
 Travis loves to help people find their God-given calling and encourage people to walk with Jesus into the unique adventure he has for each person.
+His website is here.

 Life on the Line

 Nik Wallenda, quite literally, puts his life on the line.